CFD | OpenFOAM | Allrun

 -ooption:runApplication -o decomposePar -force

-- If you run the app multiple times and want the same log, append to an existing one with
+- If you run the app multiple times and want the same log, append to

 -aoption:runApplication -a decomposePar -force